Bethe Ansatz, Quantum Circuits, and the F-basis: The Matrix-Product State of the Coordinate Bethe Ansatz

 If $N=2$, we obtain

 The pattern is now clear.
-If the tensor keeps the $j$-th spin at $|0\rangle$, it yields the product of the quasi-momentum variables $x_{a,j}$ of the ancillae that remain at $|1\rangle$.
+If the tensor keeps the $j$-th spin on $|0\rangle$, it yields the product of the quasi-momentum variables $x_{a,j}$ of the ancillae that remain on $|1\rangle$.
 If the tensor flips the state of the $j$-th spin into $|1\rangle$, the state of one ancilla becomes $\ket{0}$.
-Let the ancilla be at $a$-th position.
-The tensor yields the product of scattering amplitudes $s_{ab}$ and quasi-momentum variables $x_{b,j}$ with the ancillae at $|1\rangle$.
-The eventual projection onto $\bra{0}^{\otimes M}$ in the auxiliary space forces $M$ out $N$ spins to be at $|1\rangle$.
+Let the ancilla be at the $a$-th position.
+The tensor yields the product of scattering amplitudes $s_{ab}$ and quasi-momentum variables $x_{b,j}$ of the ancillae on $|1\rangle$.
+The eventual projection onto $\bra{0}^{\otimes M}$ in the auxiliary space forces $M$ out of~$N$ spins to be on $|1\rangle$.
 The projection and the pattern just explained lead to (\ref{inhMPS}).